aws/amazon-freertos/libraries/3rdparty/tinycbor/README.md

 ## Excluded "Cbor To Json"

 Three files are excluded: cborjson.h, cbortojson.c, open_memstream.c.

-- They are not required by Amazon FreeRTOS.
+- They are not required by FreeRTOS.
 - They don't compile with "make" in the Espressif build environment.
 - Not every compiler defines "FILE" data type.